videojs/rfcs/proposals/0003-vhs-next.md

 ## Player (Facade)

-The player facade is the main API gateway for almost all features provided by our playback engine.
-Its main purpose is to simplify client usage and hide complexity.
+The player facade is the main API gateway for almost all features our playback engine provides.
+Its primary purpose is to simplify client usage and hide complexity.

 ```ts
 type EventHandler<T> = (event: T) => void;